MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

 A Microsoft account is a username (associated with an email and its credentials) that is used to sign in to Microsoft services - such as Azure.
 A Microsoft account can be associated with one or more Azure subscriptions, with one of those subscriptions being the default.

-The following steps show you how to sign in to Azure interactively using a Microsoft account, list the account's associated Azure subscriptions (including the default), and set the current subscription.
+The following steps show you how:

+- Sign in to Azure interactively using a Microsoft account
+- List the account's associated Azure subscriptions (including the default)
+- Set the current subscription.

 1. Open a command line that has access to the Azure CLI.